-An unauthorized release on discharge (a g shill leav or discharge of non-stormuster not suthorized ( VES/NO NOTES An unauthorized release or discharge (e.g., spill leak, or discharge of non-stormwater not authorized by this or another NPDES permit to a water of the U.S.) occurs at your facility.
-A discharge violates a numeric effluent limit listed in Table 2-1 and in the sector specific requirements The control measures are not stringent enough for the discharge to meet applicable water quality standards or the non-numeric effluent limits in this permit.
-A required control measure was never installed, was installed incorrectly, or not in accordance with Parts 2 and/or 8, or is not being properly operated or maintained.
+REQUIREMENT YES/NO NOTES An unauthorized release or discharge (e.g., spill leak, or discharge of non-stormwater not authorized by this or another NPDES permit to a water of the U.S.) occurs at your facility.
+A discharge violates a numeric effluent limit listed in Table 2-1 and in the sector specific requirements.
+The control measures are not stringent enough for the discharge to meet applicable water quality standards or the non-numeric effluent limits in this permit. • A required control measure was never installed, was installed incorrectly, or not in accordance with Parts 2 and/or 8, or is not being properly operated or maintained.
 Whenever a visual assessment shows evidence of stormwater pollution (e.g., color, odor, floating solids, settled solids, suspended solids, foam).
 Construction or a change in design, operation, or maintenance at your facility that significantly changes the nature of pollutants discharged in stormwater from the facility, or significantly increases the quantity of pollutants discharged.
 The average of four quarterly sampling results exceeds an applicable benchmark (see Part 6.2.1.2).
 If less than four benchmark samples have been taken, but the results are such that an exceedance of the four quarter average is mathematically certain (i.e., the sum of quarterly sample results to date is more than four times the benchmark level) this is considered a benchmark exceedance.
-Public Accessibility of SWPPP Is your SWPPP uploaded to the URL provided in the NOI?
+Public Accessibility of SWPPP No. Is your SWPPP uploaded to the URL provided in the NOI?
 Are subsequent SWPPP modifications (updates), records and all other reporting elements required for the previous year updated no later than 45 days after conducting the final routine facility inspection for the year?
-If you did not upload your SWPPPs to a URL, was the following information provided in the NOI and documented in the SWPPP?
-Onsite industrial activities exposed to stormwater, including potential spill and leak areas (see Parts 5,2.3.1, 5,2.3.3 and 5.2.3.5); Pollutants or pollutant constituents associated with each industrial activity exposed to stormwater that could be discharged in stormwater and/or any authorized non-stormwater discharges listed in Part 1.1.3 (see Part 5.2.3.2) Stormwater control measures employed to comply with the non-numeric technology-based effluent limits required in Part 2.1.2 and Part 8 and any other measures taken to comply with the requirements in Part 2.2.2 and Part 0, and any other measures taken to compty with the requirements in Part 2.2, Water Quality Based Effluent Limitations.
+If you did not upload your SWPPPs to a URL, was the following information provided in the NOI and documented in the SWPPP? • Onsite industrial activities exposed to stormwater, including potential spill and leak areas (see Parts 5, 2.3.1, 5.2.3.3 and 5.2.3.5); • Pollutants or pollutant constituents associated with each industrial activity exposed to stormwater that could be discharged in stormwater and/or any authorized non-stormwater discharges listed in Part 1.1.3 (see Part 5.2.3.2) Stormwater control measures employed to comply with the non-numeric technology-based effluent limits required in Part 2.1.2 and Part 8, and any other measures taken to comply with the requirements in Part 2.2, Water Quality Based Effluent Limitations.
 If polymers and/or other chemical treatments are used as controls, these must be identified and the purpose explained.
-The schedule for good housekeeping, maintenance, and schedule for all inspections required in Part
+The schedule for good housekeeping, maintenance, and schedule for all inspections required in Part 3.
+1